yTpo1/Alg_dstr_c/Docs/hash_table.md

   - Resizing
   - Hash Search

-# Associative Array Abstract Data Type
+# Hash Table (Associative Array Abstract Data Type)
 An associative array, map, symbol table, or dictionary is an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 * https://en.wikipedia.org/wiki/Associative_array

-# Hash Table
-A hash table is a data structure that offers very fast inser- tion and searching.
+A hash table is a data structure that offers very fast insertion and searching.
 Hash tables are faster than trees, but can't visit items in order.
 [src](#b_dstr_alg_java_r_lafore) page 544